 Corporate Social Responsibility

 International Group (IG) - Corporate Social Responsibility (CSR) Update Jan 2014

 The International Group of companies recognise that its ethical, social and economic responsibilities are integral to its business success.
 The companies within the group aim to demonstrate these responsibilities through their actions and corporate policies.

-The senior management team is responsible for these policies and it makes the appropriate resources available to implement them, but it is the active support of all the employees of the group that make the successful implementation of these policies possible.
+The senior management team is responsible for these policies and dedicates time and resources to implement them, but it is ideas from and the active support of all the employees of the group that make the successful implementation of these policies possible.

 IG’s policy is to be open, honest and have a positive impact on each of its stakeholders including its customers, employees, suppliers, business partners, the communities that its companies operate in and society as a whole.